 While there are still many unknowns regarding the environmental, health, or social impacts, there is clearly enough information to conclude that there are risks accompanying unconventional oil and gas development, and given the potential impacts, more risk management and protective measures should be applied until we collectively know more.
 Better information is part of risk management—to emphasize the importance of comprehensive monitoring and sharing of information.
 And the argument that we can’t manage risks until we have all the information just doesn’t hold water, if you will pardon the pun.

 We need precautionary measures—prudent foresight—because public health and safety is at stake.
 This means, at a minimum, strengthening the protections that are needed to ensure accidents are minimized and quickly addressed when they inevitably occur; assuring that first responders have the information they need in emergencies; protecting water supplies; and reducing the conflicts over water.
 Two key preventative measurements for water should involve requiring more protective setback requirements from water supplies and better wastewater storage requirements and management plans.
 Ultimately, scientists need access to data to identify risks so that citizens can be empowered with the information they need to make evidence-based decisions about fracking in their communities.
 And I know we are not there yet.

 Note: This post was coauthored by Andrew Rosenberg and Monika Freyman, an expert on water and shale energy issues at Ceres who authored a recent report, Hydraulic Fracturing and Water Stress: Growing Competitive Pressures for Water.

-Tags: fracking informational toolkit, hydraulic fracturing, Science and Democracy Forum, shale gas, unconventional oil and gas, water contamination, water resources
+Tags: Science and Democracy Forum, hydraulic fracturing, water resources, unconventional oil and gas, shale gas, water contamination, fracking informational toolkit